Developer Advocacy on Social Media

 - LinkedIn web app.
 Start a new post to find the clock icon in the lower-right corner to schedule posts.

-- Twitter web app.
+- Twitter/X web app.
 The composer also allows to send scheduled tweets.

 - Mastodon: Log into your instance and use the composer form.
 The Mastodon scheduler allows to schedule posts.

-2023-07-01: Twitter announced rate limits for all users on the platform, and only authenticated users can see tweets.
-This introduces an accessibility problem: Website-embedded tweets and previews are visible, but additional engagement requires a Twitter account and login.
-According to Twitter, these limits are temporary.
+2023-07-01: Twitter/X announced rate limits for all users on the platform, and only authenticated users can see tweets.
+This introduces an accessibility problem: Website-embedded tweets and previews are visible, but additional engagement requires a Twitter/X account and login.
+According to Twitter/X, these limits were temporary but the login requirement is still there on 2024-11-11.
+When sharing a Twitter/X URL internally, always create a screenshot/text copy so that everyone can access the content and contribute.

 Content Sources